joffreynk/portfolio-desktop/README.md

 # desktop and mobile portfolio website

-> This project is the practice of HTML and CSS best practices.
-It is dynamic for mobile and desktop users.
+> This project is the practice of HTML, CSS and JAVASCRIPT best practices.
+It is dynamic for mobile and desktop users and interactive menu on mobile devices.

 ## Built With:

 - HTML
 - CSS
+- JAVASCRIPT

 ## Live Demo